Peterborough: Regeneration

-According to the City Council, Peterborough has a history of successful economic growth and continues to act as an attractor for investment and an engine of growth.
-Its ambition is to achieve sustainable growth that can be maintained without creating significant economic problems.

 Figures plotting growth from 1995 to 2004, revealed that Peterborough had become the most successful economy among unitary authorities in the East of England.
 They also revealed that the city's economy had grown faster than the regional average and any other economy in the region.
 It has a strong economy in the environmental goods and services sector and has the largest cluster of environmental businesses in the UK.

 In 1994, Peterborough designated itself one of four environment cities in the UK and began working to become the country's acknowledged environment capital.
 Peterborough Environment City Trust (PECT), an independent charity, was set up at the same time to work towards this goal, delivering projects promoting healthier and sustainable living in the city.
 Until 2017, PECT organised a yearly 'Green Festival' centered around Cathedral Square, Peterborough, which also benefited local artists and arts organisations through attracting Arts Council funding grants aided by arts facilitator organisation Metal.
 During the summer of 2018 the last Green Festival was held at Nene Park, in 2019 Peterborough's community environmental projects attracted ministerial attention from the environment secretary Michael Gove.
-During the COVID-19 pandemic of 2020-21 Peterborough's culture and leisure umbrella charity, Vivacity ceased operating.
-This led to a restructuring of many of the arts organisations; they are now found under the heading City Culture Peterborough.
+During the COVID-19 pandemic of 2020–21 Peterborough's culture and leisure umbrella charity, Vivacity ceased operating.

 The council and regional development agency have taken advice on regeneration issues from a number of internationally recognised experts, including Benjamin Barber (formerly an adviser to President Bill Clinton), Jan Gustav Strandenaes (United Nations adviser on environmental issues) and Patama Roorakwit (a Thai "community architect").